 2024 Outlook Public Fixed Income

-With heightened uncertainty and widespread risks blurring the outlook, our credit market experts explore the future prospects for asset classes ranging from high yield, to investment grade credit, to emerging markets debt.
+With heightened uncertainty and widespread risks blurring the outlook, our investment professional explores the future prospect for the global high yield asset class.

 The big question, of course, is whether the strength can continue if the macro picture starts to worsen.
 Part of that answer lies in the levels of current yield and return.
-Looking at the high yield markets, loans have returned approximately 10% year-to-date and are currently yielding around 9.5%.2 U.S. high yield bonds are up almost 5% year-to-date, with yields around 9.5%.3 Yields at these levels should offer a substantial cushion in the event of a meaningful economic slowdown.
+Looking at the U.S. high yield markets, loans have returned approximately 10% year-to-date and are currently yielding around 9.5%.1 U.S. high yield bonds are up almost 5% year-to-date, with yields around 9.5%.2 Yields at these levels may offer a substantial cushion in the event of a meaningful economic slowdown.